-The Mississippi Center for Clinical and Translational Research (CCTR) is an ambitious enterprise designed to promote the success of obesity focused research at four CCTR partner institutions - the University of Mississippi Medical Center, Tougaloo College, the University of Mississippi, and the University of Southern Mississippi.
+The Mississippi Center for Clinical and Translational Research (MCCTR) is an ambitious enterprise designed to successfully address Mississippi's clinical and translational research needs through its four MCCTR partner institutions: the University of Mississippi Medical Center, Tougaloo College, the University of Mississippi, the University of Southern Mississippi, and Mississippi State University.
 The Center is funded by an Institutional Development Award (IDeA) Program Infrastructure for Clinical and Translational Research (IDeA-CTR) grant through the National Institute of General Medicine Sciences.
-This $19.8 million grant seeks to improve the health of Mississippians by providing the infrastructure needed to support obesity-related research across this multi-institutional venture.
+This $19.8 million grant seeks to improve the health of Mississippians by providing the infrastructure needed to support research across this multi-institutional venture.

-To develop a powerful and sustainable research enterprise that will have an important public health impact by reducing obesity and its complications as well as health disparities in Mississippi.
+Our mission is to develop a powerful and sustainable research enterprise that will have an important public health impact on the citizens of Mississippi.

-The CCTR is intended as a hub that will increase the utilization of all research resources of the partner institutions to promote multi-institutional and multi-disciplinary clinical, translational, and community-engaged research projects.
+The MCCTR is intended as a hub that will increase the utilization of all research resources of the partner institutions to promote multi-institutional and multi-disciplinary clinical, translational, and community-engaged research projects.

 Mississippi has major challenges in its healthcare delivery and health outcomes.
 Each year, United Health Foundation ranks each state’s health status using 35 different measures.
 In its 2019 rankings, Mississippi ranked worst at 50th overall.
 Within those 35 measures, Mississippi ranked worst in infant mortality, low birthweight, children in poverty, clinical care, infectious disease, chronic kidney diseases, cardiovascular deaths, and Alzheimer deaths and “all determinants”.
 See figure.